 Golf - The beginning

-majority of time will be spent on lessons and practicing, comfortable shoes designed for the stresses of the golf swing are needed, and then later on when
+time will be spent on lessons and practicing, comfortable shoes designed for the stresses of the golf swing are needed, and then later on when moving onto the

 Whilst spending a lot of money on golf gear right in the beginning can appear to be

 a good investment, take note that some Golf Clubs are very expensive and the beginner does not need the most expensive and best clubs to start with.
 Also, a

 specific brand of golf club may not be suitable for the individual concerned.
 Therefore, consultation with a PGA qualified professional is imperative, not just to

 find the best golf equipment for you, but also to perhaps recommend “Custom Fitting”.
 This is a way in which golf clubs can be “Tailor Made” to suit the golfer,

 and be aware that playing with the wrong kind of golf club, for example the length of it may be wrong for you, this provides a higher risk for injury later down the line such as back and spinal problems.

 Lessons are an essential part of golf, no matter whether you are a complete beginner, or a top World Professional.
 As with “Custom Fitting”, lessons are not just to improve your

 game and make you a better golfer, the Professional will be able to spot faults in your swing/game that could be injurious to your